belovedpearl/AfricanRecipes-PP4/README.md

 * When viewing a recipe detail, like the page , so that I can express my thoughts of the recipe.

 * When viewing a recipe detail, dislike the page , so that I can express my thoughts of the recipe.

+---
+# Features

+---
+This section discusses the features and pages of the project 'Mama's Kitchen', the design choices made, discussion of the HTML and CSS codes.
+Where appropriate, the views and forms used to render those pages are also discussed.

+---

+## Base Template

+Mama's Kitchen uses a single base template file extended to every other page, this is to provide a consistent user experience and promote uniformity across the website.
+The HTML code from the other templates is injected into a central main element relaying the spacificity of each page.
+The base template contains;

+### Bootstrap navbar
+The navbar is made up of the following;
+* Toggler: This shows up on screen size 768px and below.
+A click on the button reveal the link on small screens.
+* The logo to represent the brand, it can be clicked to load the homepage.
+* Home link returns back home once clicked.
+* Country link: Used to access the list of African countries.
+Recipes can be searched by country using the dropdown.
+* Login/Register Link: When the blog is opened, users are able to choose weather to login (for already registered users) or to register (for new users).
+* Logout link: Registered users are able to end their sessions on the page by clicking on the logout link to signout of the site.
+* Add recipe link: Registered users are able to add recipe to the platform by clicking on this link which in turn bring up the add recipe page for user to fill and submit.

+### A section for the messages
+Messages if available are relayed to the users here.
+This message can be as a result of actions like login, logout, updating a profile, submitting a recipe.
+They all assure the user of the completion of their actions.

+### Footer
+Links to various social media platforms are featured here with a copyright caption.

+---